keratin/authn-server/docs/guide-migrating_an_existing_application.md

----
-title: Migrating an Existing Application
-tags:
-  - guides
----

-# Guide: Migrating an Existing Application
+# Migrating an Existing Application

 The general strategy for migrating to Keratin AuthN is four steps: